 Transit of "S79 Wiesel" and "S72 Puma" to Wilhelmshaven

 The trip through the NOK was packed with hindrances (more than two hours delay at the Holtenau locks and two stops at passing places) thus the boats did not arrive at the Naval Base Wilhelmshaven around midnight but could only secure their boats against morning of the 29.09.2015.
-Therefore, they sailed through th lock at 08.00 and secured in the Marinearsenal an.
+Therefore, they sailed through the locks at 08.00 and secured in the Marinearsenal.

 "S72 Puma" almost in fuld Strength in im MArs Wilhelmshaven - Picture: K. Scheuch

 Commanding Officer "S79 Wiesel", KKpt Münstermann, on his Bridge - Picture: K. Scheuch

 Magnetic Compass, FL 1800 and Radom WM 27 of "S79 Wiesel" - Picture: K. Scheuch